 Nordic Holidays provides independent booking services, authorized and fully licensed by the Icelandic Tourist Board.
-The company also offers car rentals on the following webs:

 All of our partners have been operating their car rental in Iceland for many years.
 They offer great car rental prices and services.
 All of them offer road assistance around the country.

 Nordic Holidays ehf. is, the owner of www.carrentalsiniceland.com, is an authorized booking agency by the Icelandic Tourist Board.
 The company has been offering rental cars from local Icelandic providers for over 10 years.

 Most countryside roads in Iceland are gravel roads not suited to fast driving.
 Rental car drivers should be careful and show other road users consideration at all times.
 When cars meet, driver should slow down, and pull to the side of the road.

 Iceland car speed limit is 50 km/h (31 mph) in urban areas, 80 km/h (50 mph) on gravel roads in countryside, and 90 km/h (56 mph) on hard-surfaced roads.
 Special warning signs indicate danger ahead such as harp bends, but there is generally no separate sign to reduce speed.

 Iceland rental cars are not meant for highland roads (roads marked with F) and all driving is forbidden and not insured.
 4x4 rental cars are, however, suitable for the highland.
 Please note that all off-road driving in rental cars is strictly forbidden in Iceland.

 There are many blind hills on Icelandic roads, some of them without any markings at all.
 Many of them however, are marked with the warning sign "Other danger" above the word "blindhaed" (Blind rise).

 Many bridges are too narrow to allow more than one car to cross at a time